What is the Audi A6?

-Now in its fifth generation, the Audi A6 is an upmarket range of large models that compete directly against the likes of the BMW 5 Series, Jaguar’s XF, the Mercedes-Benz E-Class and Volvo’s S90 and V90 twins.
+Five generations of cars have worn the Audi A6 badge since it replaced the 100 range in 1994, but the premise remains the same.
+Each is an upmarket range of large models that compete directly against the likes of the BMW 5 Series, Jaguar’s XF, the Mercedes-Benz E-Class and Volvo’s S90 and V90 twins.

-This current incarnation of A6 was introduced in 2018 and shares much of its underpinnings and mechanical componentry with the more expensive Audi A7 and A8 line-ups, rather than the smaller A4 and A5 ranges.
+Introduced in 2018, the current Mk5 incarnation of A6 shares much of its mechanical componentry and underpinnings with the more expensive Audi A7 and A8 line-ups, rather than the smaller A4 and A5 ranges.

 - Top speed: 149-155mph